mahjongg2/ZX81plus38/README.md

 As of April 2023 it seems that 27C256 EPROM's are again in stock!

-# getting the ZX-81 Manual
+# Getting the ZX-81 Manual

 There are several places where you can read the original ZX-81 manual online, one of those locations is here: http://otremolet.free.fr/otnet/otzx/zx81/basic-progr/